 Drivers who are underinsured do have car insurance, but they do not have enough coverage to pay for all of the vehicle damages or medical bills if you’re injured.
 For example, if your medical bills are $30,000 but they’re only insured up to $15,000.
 This leaves you to have to cover the rest of what their insurance can’t pay, even if they were at fault for the accident.
 But when you have underinsured driver coverage, you’re protected if the driver at fault doesn’t have enough insurance to cover all of your damages.
 You can select a dollar amount to be covered up to, and whatever the other driver’s insurance couldn’t cover, we you’ll be covered for under your own policy.

 Hopefully that helps explain what exactly uninsured and underinsured driver coverages are and take some of the guesswork out of why you’d need or want these coverages.
 No one wants to get in an accident, but with uninsured and underinsured driver coverage, you can have peace of mind that you’re protected if it does happen.
+If you are not already covered, then get in touch with us as we are one of the most respected car insurance companies in Pennsylvania.
 Come across another insurance term that sounds like gobbledygook?
 Share it with us over on our Facebook or Twitter and we’ll make sense out of the nonsense!